 University of Western States does not offer on-campus housing, however, the office of student services helps provide students with housing resources for Portland and surrounding areas near the university.
 Information about community housing opportunities is posted throughout campus and on UWS Switchboard.
-The UWS student success coordinator can also help with specific housing-related questions.
 This Portland Relocation Guide is another good place to start as you plan your move.

 Portland is made up of five distinct sections: North, Northeast, Northwest, Southeast and Southwest – each with their own personality.

 Burnside Street divides the town from north to south and the Willamette River divides east from west.
 The river is also the starting point for the north and south avenues that fan out in increasing order from either side of the river.

 UWS is located in the Madison South neighborhood in the northeast section of the city, closely bordering northeast/southeast dividing line.
 Most students who live in Portland choose to live nearby in the north, northeast or southeast sections and often close to one of the following bus lines that travel near our campus (#72 and #77 ).
 When looking into housing, take note of our location and surrounding neighborhoods: Sumner, Roseway, Parkrose, Cully, Montavilla and Rose City.

 While it is possible to live on the west side of the Willamette River in Beaverton, Hillsboro and SW Portland, the commutes tend to be much longer.
 Instead, students frequently live in adjacent suburbs that offer lower rents and larger living accommodations such as Clackamas, Corbett, Damascus, Fairview, Gladstone, Gresham, Happy Valley, Milwaukie, Oregon City, Troutdale and West Linn.
 The commute to UWS is also very easy on Interstate 205 from the following communities across the Columbia River in Washington: Battle Ground, Camas, Salmon Creek, Vancouver and Washougal.